Tempe Criminal Defense Lawyer

 individual case.
 If upon release from the treatment facility, an individual

 requires further treatment, he or she can then be re-petitioned and be

 subjected to in-patient treatment with additional court proceedings.

-Contact a Mesa criminal defense attorney to learn more about the impact of mental health in both civil and criminal cases.
+Contact a Tempe criminal defense attorney to learn more about the impact of mental health in both civil and criminal cases.

 Criminal Cases and Mental Health Cases in